FaceScape: 3D Facial Dataset and Benchmark for Single-View 3D Face Reconstruction: Dataset

-Let $M_{n}$ be the preliminary registration in neutral position and $M_{e}$ in another expression, and the corresponding textures are $I_{n}$ and $I_{e}$.
-The optical flow $F$ from $I_{n}$ to $I_{e}$ is computed by DeepFlow if of the same size of the textures, which represent the dense correspondence between $I_0$ and $I_1$.
-The pixel with the coordinate $(x,y)$ in $I_n$correspond to the pixel in $I_1$ with coordinate $(x-F(x,y,0),y-F(x,y,1))$.
+Let $M_{n}$ be the preliminary registration in a neutral position and $M_{e}$ in another expression, and the corresponding textures are $I_{n}$ and $I_{e}$.
+The optical flow $F$ from $I_{n}$ to $I_{e}$ is computed by DeepFlow, which represents the dense correspondence between $I_0$ and $I_1$.
+The pixel with the coordinate $(x,y)$ in $I_n$ correspond to the pixel in $I_1$ with coordinate $(x-F(x,y,0),y-F(x,y,1))$.
 Based on the correspondence, we can obtain the updated vertices $\hat{V}_e'$ in $M_{e}$.
-That is, the vertices with texture coordinate $(x,y)$ should have the same position of the vertices on $M_{e}$ with texture coordinate $(x-F(x,y,0),y-F(x,y,1))$, so that the texture of $M_{e}$ is consist to neutral expression.
+That is, the vertices with texture coordinate $(x,y)$ should have the same position as the vertices on $M_{e}$ with texture coordinate $(x-F(x,y,0),y-F(x,y,1))$, so that the texture of $M_{e}$ is consistent to the neutral expression.
 The position corresponding to $(x-F(x,y,0),y-F(x,y,1))$ is obtained by barycentric interpolation of triangle vertices.
 Due to the defect of optical flow calculation, directly updating the vertices' position will lead to a twisted mesh.
 So we add a smooth regularization item to ensure adjacent vertices do not change dramatically.
 The energy function to optimize the new vertices $\hat{V}$ is formulated as:

 where $\Omega$ are the edges in the mesh.